 24 hours in Buenos Aires

-If your interests lean more towards art, we can organise a private tour with our favourite Argentine art specialist, Constanza, who will show you some of the city’s very best street art in and around the areas of Palermo and La Boca.
-The scene rapidly developed after the 2001 economic crisis, when disgruntled citizens began painting political slogans on the city walls and is a striking look at modern-day Argentina.
+If your interests lean more towards art, we can arrange a private tour with our favourite Argentine art specialist, Constanza, who will show you some of the city’s very best street art in and around the areas of Palermo and La Boca.
+The scene rapidly developed after the 2001 economic crisis, when disgruntled citizens began painting political slogans on the city walls and is a striking look at modern day Argentina.”